atty303/konaste-linux/README.md

 ## Game technical details

 <details>
-<summary>Click to expand the game technical details that I'm obserbed when developing this tool</summary>
+<summary>Click to expand the game technical details that I'm observiing when developing this tool</summary>

 ### beatmania IIDX INFINTAS